 Anyway, instead of buying an expensive tent, she suggested we use one of her bras for shelter.
 She was always good for such thoughts.
-Unfortunately, the royalties on her patented use of bras as 2 chinstrapped Yarmulkes for Orthodox Jewish people with hydrocephalus had by now gone dry, along with the CSF.
+Unfortunately, the royalties on her patented use of bras as 2 chinstrapped Yarmulkes for conjoined twin Orthodox Jewish people with hydrocephalus had by now gone dry, along with their CSF.

 (Too many obscure references?)